Chemiculs/hexasm/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # To-Do's / In Progress

+* SEVERE need for C# code cleanup in "HexBox.cs" - I do not like to write C#, and without further excuses, lots of my appended code here got sloppy looking, or needs optimization.

+* Finish Implementing IByteProvider Interface inside of Be.Windows.Forms.HexBox class "DynamicProcessByteProvider.cs" to allow for Reading && Editing the memory of other processes by the hex editor control

 * I am writing a scripting language for hexasm right now which will allow synchronized data bindings to files and processes, this will make user-defined file format diagrams possible, unfortunately requires writing a VM in my case so this may take a month or 2.
 If you have experience with this sort of thing, feel free to contact me.